Excel Divide by Zero Errors Driving You Nuts? Try These Simple Fixes

 Ever had some of your Microsoft Excel spreadsheets show a #DIV/0 error in various cells?
 It brings back memories of math class for some.
 In this tutorial, I’ll explain what causes them and how to remove #div/0 errors in Excel from showing that dreaded text.
-We’ll solve this problem by adding a simple IF function argument.
+I’ll show how to solve this problem by adding a simple IFERROR function argument.
+(Includes Excel practice file.)

 What Are Excel Divide by Zero Errors